APSL/react-native-version-number/README.md

 }
 ```

-3. Update the MainApplication.java file to use `react-native-splash-screen` via the following changes:
+3. Update the MainApplication.java file to use `react-native-version-number` via the following changes:

 ```java
 import com.apsl.versionnumber.RNVersionNumberPackage;